 Announcing cert-manager Enterprise

-Along with the release of cert-manager 1.0, Jetstack is announcing cert-manager Enterprise to solidify Jetstack’s commitment and support to the project.
+Along with the release of cert-manager 1.0, Jetstack is announcing cert-manager Enterprise (now Jetstack Secure) to solidify Jetstack’s commitment and support to the project.

-cert-manager Enterprise isn’t a new version of the code, it is a package of enterprise-grade support and add-ons from Jetstack to complement the open source project.
+cert-manager Enterprise (now Jetstack Secure) isn’t a new version of the code, it is a package of enterprise-grade support and add-ons from Jetstack to complement the open source project.
 Specifically, cert-manager Enterprise offers:

 - 24x7 support from the creators and maintainers of the project: professional 24x7 support from cert-manager experts available to deal with issues that are affecting your business-critical systems, as well as direct access to the engineering team.